unbelievableflavour/Cotton/README.md

 1. Download and install the requirements above.
 2. Download [the latest version of Cotton](https://github.com/unbelievableflavour/Cotton/releases) `zip` file.
 3. Extract it in the projects folder your choosing.
+4. Open the folder in VS Code,
+5. When it asks you which `workspace` you want to open?
+Choose `simple.code-workspace`.
-4. Open the `simple.code-workspace` file.
-When it asks "do you want to install recommended plugins?" you say yes and do so. ( This will give acces to to features like compile tasks, automatic Lua formatting, etc.)
+6. When it asks "do you want to install recommended plugins?"
+You say yes and do so. ( This will give acces to to features like compile tasks, automatic Lua formatting, etc.)
-5. You are now ready to work in the project!
+7. You are now ready to work in the project!

 ### IMPORTANT FOR WINDOWS